-- the Company's intent to sell the security or whether it is more likely than not that the Company will be required to sell the security before recovery; - severity and duration of the decline in fair value; - the financial condition of the issuer; - failure of the issuer to make scheduled interest or principal payments; - recent credit downgrades of the applicable security or the issuer below investment grade; and - adverse conditions specifically related to the security, an industry, or a geographic area.
+- the Company's intent to sell the security or whether it is more likely than not that the Company will be required to sell the security before recovery; - severity and duration of the decline in fair value; - the financial condition of the issuer: - failure of the issuer to make scheduled interest or principal payments; - recent credit downgrades of the applicable security or the issuer below investment grade; and - adverse conditions specifically related to the security, an industry, or a geographic area.

 Under the current guidance, a debt security impairment is deemed other than temporary if (1) the Company either intends to sell the security, or it is more likely than not that the Company will be required to sell the security before recovery or (2) the Company does not expect to collect cash flows sufficient to recover the amortized cost basis of the security.
 In the event of the decline in fair value of a debt security, a holder of that security that does not intend to sell the debt security and for whom it is more likely than not that such holder will be required to sell the debt security before recovery of its amortized cost basis is required to separate the decline in fair value into (a) the amount representing the credit loss and (b) the amount related to other factors.
 The amount of total decline in fair value related to the credit loss shall be recognized in earnings as other-than-temporary impairment ("OTTI") with the amount related to other factors recognized in accumulated other comprehensive income or loss, net of tax.
-In periods after recognition of an OTTI on debt securities, the Company accounts for such securities as if they had been purchased on the measurement date of the OTTI at an amortized cost basis equal to the previous amortized cost basis and the cash flows expected to be collected will be accreted into net investment income.
+In periods after recognition of an OTTI on debt securities, the Company accounts for such securities as if they had been purchased on the measurement date of the OTTI at an amortized cost basis equal to the previous amortized cost basis less the OTTI recognized in earnings.
+For debt securities for which OTTI were recognized in earnings, the difference between the new amortized cost basis and the cash flows expected to be collected will be accreted into net investment income.
 The determination of OTTI is a subjective process, and different judgments and assumptions could affect the timing of the loss realization.